mertdal7/ecommerce-product-analytics/README.md

 **Funnel — user-level not event-level**

 The funnel counts distinct users at each stage rather than events.
 A user who views 10 products contributes 1 to the viewer count, not 10.
-This is the industry standard approach used by tools like Mixpanel and Amplitude and produces meaningful conversion rates.
+This is the industry standard approach to produce produce meaningful conversion rates.

-**Funnel — Q4 overall scope**

-Calculating the funnel per month caused cart-to-purchase rates above 100% for October — users who carted in October but purchased in November were counted as October purchasers without being October carters.
-The funnel was redesigned as a single Q4-wide calculation to avoid cross-month boundary issues.

 **RFM — binary frequency scoring**